PetroIvaniuk/llms-tools/README.md

 - [Koe Recast](https://koe.ai/) - transform your voice using AI

 ## Code & Math
+- [SafeCoder](https://huggingface.co/blog/safecoder) - a code assistant solution built for the enterprise.
+In marketing speak: “your own on-prem GitHub copilot”, by Hugging Face
+- [Code Llama](https://ai.meta.com/blog/code-llama-large-language-model-coding/) - a state-of-the-art LLM capable of generating code, and natural language about code, from both code and natural language prompts, by Meta AI
+- [StableCode](https://stability.ai/blog/stablecode-llm-generative-ai-coding) - LLM generative AI product for coding designed to assist programmers with their daily work, by Stability AI
 - [Teaching Arithmetic to Small Transformers](https://github.com/lee-ny/teaching_arithmetic) - small transformers, trained from random initialization, can efficiently learn arithmetic operations such as addition, multiplication, and elementary functions like square root, using the next-token prediction objective
 - [InterCode](https://intercode-benchmark.github.io/) - framework of interactive coding as a standard reinforcement learning (RL) environment, with code as actions and execution feedback as observations
 - [CodeGen2.5](https://blog.salesforceairesearch.com/codegen25/) -  LLMs for program synthesis, by Salesforce